-- Configurations with one RAID controller that has two host ports can use system drive affinity to define affinity of each system drive to one or both host ports. - System drives that are not owned by a controller/host port are not accessible.
+- Configurations with one RAID controller that has two host ports (through a switch, for example) can use system drive affinity to define affinity of each system drive to one or both host ports. - System drives that are not owned by a controller/host port are not accessible.